 The final layer is the physical infrastructure where AI models are trained and used.
 This includes large facilities called data centers, which contain thousands of servers connected by very fast networks.

-The United States hosts the largest concentration of these facilities, driven by companies like Amazon (AWS), Microsoft (Azure), and Google Cloud.
-China also operates many large data centers and is expanding its domestic computing infrastructure.
-In Europe, major infrastructure hubs exist in countries such as the United Kingdom and Germany.
-Countries in the Middle East, including the United Arab Emirates and Saudi Arabia, are also investing heavily in data centers to support future AI development.
+USA hosts the largest concentration of these facilities, driven by companies like Amazon (AWS), Microsoft (Azure), and Google Cloud.
+China operates many large data centers and is expanding its domestic computing infrastructure, though access to advanced chips remains a challenge.
+Europe has major infrastructure hubs in the United Kingdom, Germany, and the Nordics, with a growing focus on sustainability and renewable energy.
+Middle East, including the United Arab Emirates and Saudi Arabia, is investing heavily in data centers to support future AI development, often using advanced cooling technologies like immersion cooling.